 In Italy Lasagna Bolognese is a typical Sunday lunch dish or the main course for festivities and anniversaries.
 It’s appreciated by adults and children for its flavor, rich and tasty.
 It’s made with layers of fresh lasagna sheets, Bolognese sauce, béchamel sauce and plenty of grated Parmesan cheese.
-So, there are three different recipes, which you can make at different times: for example you can make Bolognese sauce a few days before and freeze it and the sheets of fresh pasta and the béchamel sauce can be made the day before.
+So, there are three different recipes, which you can make at different times: for example you can make Bolognese sauce a few days before and freeze it; the sheets of fresh pasta and the béchamel sauce can be made the day before.
 After you have prepared them, you can start assembling the layers of this delicious and rich Italian dish.

-Lasagna Bolognese Variants
+Lasagna Bolognese Variations

 Lasagna Bolognese Recipe